Skip to main content

 Is it safe to take antidepressants while breastfeeding?

 Several antidepressants are considered compatible with breastfeeding, including sertraline and paroxetine, which have low transfer into breast milk.
 This is a decision to make with your prescribing doctor or psychiatrist, who can weigh the risks and benefits for your specific situation.
-Untreated postpartum depression also carries risks — for you and for your baby's development.
-You don't have to choose between treating your depression and breastfeeding.
+Untreated postpartum depression also carries risks for you and for your baby's development.
+You do not have to choose between treating your depression and breastfeeding.

 What should I do if my score suggests postpartum depression?